Separate, Measure and Conquer: Faster Algorithms for Max 2-CSP and Counting Dominating Sets

+Comparing with \mcsp, in RCSP the scores are ring-valued (rather than real-valued), the scores are multiplied (rather than added), and the solution is the sum of all assignment scores (rather than the maximum).
+(In fact, for our purposes the ``ring'' in RCSP can be relaxed to a semiring, like a ring but lacking negation, and \mcsp may be viewed as the case of the semi-ring $R$ over the reals, where the product operation for $R$ is the real sum, the addition operation for $R$ is the maximum of the two reals, and the zero for $R$ is $-\infty$.)

+Scott and Sorkin \cite{PCSP} showed that any branching algorithm for \mcsp based solely on \Reds{0, 1, 2, and 3} can be extended to RCSP.
+They replace \Reds{0, 1, 2, and 3} by reductions appropriate for the more general setting and prove that each one can be executed using $O(r^3)$ ring operations, while changing the graph in the same way as the original reductions.
+The number of ring operations is thus of the same order as the number of instances in the \mcsp branching algorithm.
+Where Theorem~4 of \cite{PCSP} applied this observation to ``Algorithm~B'' of \cite{ScottS07}, applying the observation to our algorithm yields the following theorem.

-\begin{theorem} Let $R$ be a ring and let $G$ be a cubic graph with $n$ vertices.
-Let $I$ be any RCSP over $R$, with constraint graph $G$ and domain $[k]$.
-Then the ring extension of the algorithm described here calculates the partition function $Z_I$ in polynomial space and with $k^{n/5+o(n)}$ ring operations. \end{theorem}
+\begin{theorem} Let $R$ be a ring.
+On input of an RCSP instance $I$ over $R$ with domain $[r]$, $n$ variables, $m$ constraints, and constraint graph $G$, the ring extension of the algorithm described here calculates the partition function $Z_I$ of $I$ in polynomial space and with $r^{n/5+o(n)}$ ring operations if $G$ is cubic, $r^{7m/40+o(m)}$ ring operations if $G$ has maximum degree~4, and $r^{9m/50+o(m)}$ ring operations in general. \end{theorem}